 - Courses include: First Aid, Fire Warden and Manual Handling

 These are simple tasks for Health & Safety in 2018.
 It doesn’t need to be complicated or take up a lot of time.
 You do have a legal obligation to provide a safe working environment, and not put your employees at risk.

-If you would like your risk assessments, legislation or handbook reviewed, then please contact your consultant, or call us on 01206 752100.
+If you would like your risk assessments, legislation or handbook reviewed, then please contact Park City, or call us on 01206 752100.